tsugicloud/website/localsearchphp/README.md

 Restarting the Crawl
 --------------------

-To restart the crawl, go into the `localsearchphp` folder and rewmove the `crawler.db` file and start things back up using `test.php`.
+To restart the crawl, go into the `localsearchphp` folder and rewmove the `spider.db` file and start things back up using `test.php`.
 While testing, you might have to restart a few times to make suer your configuration is working.